GiantRobotLemur/MightyOak/Doc/AsmTools.md

 EOR/XOR, ORR, BIC, MOV, MVN, CMP, CMN, TST, TEQ.
 The comparison instructions will support the 'P' suffix when in 26-bit mode.
 The standard MUL and MLA instructions are also supported.

+In terms of shift modes, the assembler supports LSL, LSR, ASR, ROR and RRX.
+Also, for compatibility with the BASIC assembler ASL is supported which is a synonym of LSL.

 For data transfer, LDR, STR, LDM and STM instructions are supported.
 The LDR and STR instructions support PC-relative addressing much like that which is